top of page

 • 4 min read

 The impact was clear!
-It was August 16 and community residents were flooding the area as #WeThe410 began.
-Ask.Beans and Baltimore Stream House collaborated with community members and organizations to bring out a table covered in backpacks, clothing, books, toys, Narcan, hot meals, free internet boxes, and smiles.
-Strategic, meaningful, and impactful moments were taking root.
+On August 16, community residents flooded the area as #WeThe410 began.
+Ask.Beans and Baltimore Stream House collaborated with community members and organizations to create a vibrant scene.
+A table covered in backpacks, clothing, books, toys, Narcan, hot meals, free internet boxes, and smiles awaited eager participants.
+Strategic, meaningful, and impactful moments took root.
 A corner-blooming initiative was being watered and fueled.

-The energy was hopeful and the sounds were as bold, centered, and nostalgic as the rhythms and movements expressed by community residents that day.
+The energy was hopeful.
+The sounds were bold and nostalgic, resonating with the rhythms and movements expressed by community residents that day.
 DJ Stapha mixed oldies, goodies, and cultural favorites as families lined up to receive resources and warm welcomes.
-The block came alive with dance, music, young people showing up, families meeting new allies.
+The block came alive with dance, music, and young people showing up, while families met new allies.
 The Arch Social Club generously opened its doors with open arms and curious hearts.

-In about a week, schools were scheduled to open requiring youth participants to come in backpack in hand, set up for success, and ready to learn.
-According to a study completed by the Office of Health and Specialized Student Services, over 4300 students in Baltimore were identified as experiencing housing displacement.
-These studies also identified that 1 in 3 youths in Baltimore live under the poverty line ( that's nearly triple the state average).
-With so many barriers effecting stability, how are youths expected to start the school year with their needs met and their minds on their education?
-The answer is: through the involvement and intervention of the community and its initiatives.
+As schools prepared to open, youth participants needed to come in with backpacks in hand, ready to learn.
+According to a study by the Office of Health and Specialized Student Services, over 4,300 students in Baltimore were identified as experiencing housing displacement.
+Alarmingly, 1 in 3 youths in Baltimore live below the poverty line—nearly triple the state average.
+With so many barriers affecting stability, how can youths begin the school year with their needs met and their minds focused on education?
+The answer lies in community involvement and intervention.

 There was a moment, somewhere between the music and the bonding, when it became clear that this could not just be a one-time event.
-You could feel it in the way elders pulled up chairs, in the way young people lingered, in the way neighbors reconnected like they were breathing fresh air.
-The block wasn’t just receiving resources.
-It was receiving attention, affirmation, and joy.
-That feeling is what moved us to continue this work.
+You could feel it in the way elders pulled up chairs, in the way young people lingered, and in the way neighbors reconnected like they were breathing fresh air.
+The block wasn’t just receiving resources; it was receiving attention, affirmation, and joy.
+That feeling motivated us to continue this work.

 September called for #WeThe410 to take place all over again.
-Haircuts, clothes for families of all ages, hygiene items with UChoose under YO Baltimore, and more music and movement.
-Across both events we served over 150 people, thanks to partners like The Gray Foundation bringing in clothing donations, 988 Helpline providing information on mental health aid in Baltimore, Arch Social Club opening their doors and lending us their youth interns for the day, Baltimore Stream House dreaming a visionary approach to giving back and Ask.Beans orchestrating strategy, partnerships, and creativity to bring the idea to the tangible world.
+We offered haircuts, clothes for families of all ages, hygiene items with UChoose under YO Baltimore, and more music and movement.
+Across both events, we served over 150 people, thanks to partners like The Gray Foundation, which brought in clothing donations, and 988 Helpline, which provided information on mental health aid in Baltimore.
+The Arch Social Club opened their doors and lent us their youth interns for the day.
+Baltimore Stream House dreamed up a visionary approach to giving back, while Ask.Beans orchestrated strategy, partnerships, and creativity to bring the idea to life.

 Each partner brought their own flavor of impact to #WeThe410.
 The Gray Foundation focused on resource distribution with grace and compassion.
 The 988 Helpline staff created a safe mental health presence.
 Arch Social Club rooted us in history and care.
 Baltimore Stream House moved the crowd, coordinated volunteers, and brought joy and music.
 Ask.Beans held the logistics, relationships, and design that shaped the flow.
 It truly took all of us.
 It was the embodiment of a collective effort.